wuqixiaobai/wpsso-plm/README.md

 <h4>Extends the WPSSO Plugin</h4>

-<p>The <a href="https://wordpress.org/plugins/wpsso-plm/">WPSSO PLM Free extension</a> works with the WPSSO Free or Pro plugin.
-The <a href="https://wpsso.com/extend/plugins/wpsso-plm/?utm_source=wpssoplm-readme-extends">WPSSO PLM Pro extension</a> (along with all WPSSO Pro extensions) requires the <a href="https://wpsso.com/extend/plugins/wpsso/?utm_source=wpssoplm-readme-extends">WPSSO Pro plugin</a> as well.</p>
+<p>The <a href="https://wordpress.org/plugins/wpsso-plm/">WPSSO PLM Free extension</a> works with the WPSSO Free or Pro core plugin.
+The <a href="https://wpsso.com/extend/plugins/wpsso-plm/?utm_source=wpssoplm-readme-extends">WPSSO PLM Pro extension</a> (along with all WPSSO Pro extensions) requires the <a href="https://wpsso.com/extend/plugins/wpsso/?utm_source=wpssoplm-readme-extends">WPSSO Pro core plugin</a> as well.</p>

 <p><a href="https://wpsso.com/extend/plugins/wpsso-plm/?utm_source=wpssoplm-readme-purchase">Purchase the WPSSO Place / Location and Local Business Meta Pro extension here</a> (all purchases include a <em>No Risk 30 Day Refund Policy</em>).</p>